NICHD-BSPC/multiome-wf/docs/configuration/aggregates-table.rst

 .. note::

-    - Aggregates table is only used if there is a need to map library barcode labels to a specified library ID.
+    - The aggregates table is optional and used to map library barcode labels to library IDs in aggregated input files.
+The aggregated input contains multiple biological replicates, which can be generated using ``cellranger-arc aggr`` (Multiome), ``cellranger-atac aggr`` (ATAC), or ``cellranger aggr`` (RNA).

     - When creating loading matrices, `multiome-wf` will map values in ``library_id`` to the barcode suffix.
 If using 10X Genomics platforms,